CALL FOR TEACHING CASES

 A separate teaching note must accompany the case.
 The teaching note must include teaching objectives and an outline of a class session, including the opening question, discussion pastures, and transition questions.
 The teaching plan may include a literature review if desired.

-The deadline for case study proposals is January 21, 2017.
+The deadline for accepting case proposals is still open.
 Proposals and attachments need to be in Microsoft Word format and should be submitted through the submission portal below.
 Follow the simple steps to complete the process.
 Under step two during the submission process, the category of your submission will be Case Study Workshops.

-Authors will be notified by February 28th whether their case proposal has been accepted to present at the 2017 IFAMA World Conference.
+Authors who submitted before January 21st will be notified by February 28th whether their case proposal has been accepted to present at the 2017 IFAMA World Conference.
+Those submitted after January 21 will be after February 28.
+The last day to submit a full case is March 31st.

 Selection Criteria for Teaching Cases